Icinga/icinga2/doc/5-advanced-topics.md

 * Normal weekday (Tuesday)

-If you don't set any `check_period` or `notification_period` attribute on your configuration objects Icinga 2 assumes `24x7` as time period as shown below.
+If you don't set any `check_period` or `notification_period` attribute on your configuration objects, Icinga 2 assumes `24x7` as time period as shown below.

     object TimePeriod "24x7" {